dyscalculia94/algorithms/README.md

-# algorithms
+# Algorithms
-Algorithms from Introduction to Algorithms
+Algorithms from Introduction to Algorithms (and possibly more)

-To be continued...
+## Currently implemented

+Following is the list of all the currently implemented algorithms (in no particular order)

+### Sorting

+- Insertion sort
+- Selection sort
+- Merge sort